5t111111/ruboty-feed/README.md

 @ruboty subscribe <feed url>
 ```

-However, as you usually want to subscribe a feed for fetching periodically, use this together with ruboty-cron is recommended.
+However, as you usually want to subscribe a feed for fetching periodically, using ruboty-feed together with ruboty-cron is recommended.

 ```
 @ruboty add job "0 * * * *" @ruboty subscribe <feed url>